clusterlib/clusterlib/doc/user_guide.rst

 While checking if a job is queued or running is done through scheduler, checking if a job is already done must be done through the file system.
-Indeed, some information or results of the job must be cached and re-used later.
 Clusterlib offers a simple NO-SQL database based on sqlite3 to achieve this.
-With the transactions of the database, jobs could make simple communications.
+With the transactions of the database, jobs could perform simple communications.

-Let's take an example, we want to launch the script ``main.py`` with a large number of different parameter combinations.
-Due to the heavy burden, we want to parallelize the script evaluation on the super-computer.
+Let's take a concrete example, we want to launch the script ``main.py`` with a large number of different parameter combinations.
+Due to the heavy computational burden, we want to parallelize the script evaluation on a super-computer.

 .. literalinclude:: ../examples/simple-launcher/main.py

-In order to do this, we first modify or add to the original script some call to the NO-SQL which indicates which parameter combinations have been evaluated.
+In order to do this, we first modify or add to the original script some call to the NO-SQL database which will indicate the parameter combinations that have been evaluated.

 .. literalinclude:: ../examples/simple-launcher/clusterlib_main.py